igrishaev/teleward/README.md

 ## Why

 To protect your Telegram channels from spam, obviously.
 Modern spammers are
-smart: they don't use the standard bots.
-Instead, they register ordinary accounts and then automate them with Selenium + web-version of Telegram (that's my guess).
-Personally I found Shieldy and other bots useless when dealing with such kind of spammers.
+smart: they don't use standard bots.
+Instead, they register ordinary accounts and automate them with Selenium + web-version of Telegram (that's my guess).
+Personally, I found Shieldy and other bots useless when dealing with such kind of spammers.
 This bot aims the goal to finish that mess.

 Another reason I opened this project for is to try my skills in developing Clojure applications with GraalVM.
 My last experience with CLI client for